Musings about Linear Amplifiers and their Components…

 My favorite tube: The venerable 813 tube was first developed in 1936 and was so robust and useful that it is still in production, 87 years later, in China and Russia.
 They are inexpensive; I have two NOS American ones with graphite plates bought for $25 each and one NOS with a steel plate given to me.
 Compare those prices to 572’s or other tubes!
 Use the graphite-plate ones rather than the cheaper steel plate tube.
 The graphite ones are more robust.

-Previously, I had put together a 2 x 813 linear but it contained power supply and filament xfmrs and it was too heavy for me to easily move it around (I’m almost 83).
-So I’ve taken it apart and will rebuild it into two separate ventilated HeathKit cabinets (P.S. in one and RF deck in the other).
+Next, I constructed a 2 x 813, 1 KW GG linear amp, but it contained power supply and filament xfmrs and the RF deck in one box and it was too heavy for me to easily move it around (I’m 83).
+So I’ve taken it apart and am rebuilding it into two separate ventilated HeathKit cabinets (P.S. in one and RF deck in the other).
 I’ll put some photos of that here “soon.”

 One 813 can easily provide 500 watts input and grounded-grid circuits provide a simple, stable design.
 Here’s a tube data sheet, courtesy of Dr. Greg Latta, AA8V.